 Loading up the back of an SUV while the driver waits patiently for you to make the next “it’s like saving money” purchase is a pleasure.
-Trying to get a taxi while standing beside the road with a bunch of shopping bags or some seriously large artworks wrapped in bubble-wrap is not so much fun.
+Trying to get a taxi while standing beside the road with a bunch of shopping bags or some seriously large artworks wrapped in bubble wrap is not so much fun.

-6. Booking a driver from your hotel.
+9. Booking a driver from your hotel.

 Every hotel provides a booking service for a private car and driver, especially for day tours.
 It’s one of the many revenue streams a hotel depends on, so don’t be surprised that they take a significant markup.

 Their biggest markups come from short trips where they can charge many times the rate that would be charged by a taxi.
-A prime example is a trip from the hotel to one of the local restaurants that are only a couple of kilometres away, and because they don’t allow taxi’s or ride-sharing providers to enter their property you are at their mercy.
+A prime example is a trip from the hotel to one of the local restaurants that are only a couple of kilometres away, and because they don’t allow taxis or ride-sharing providers to enter their property you are at their mercy.

-If you do book a day tour from a hotel make sure you follow the next tips and make sure your driver speaks passable English, the destination is crystal clear and the waiting time and number of hours are clearly communicated with the driver.
+If you do book a day tour from a hotel make sure you follow the next tips and make sure your driver speaks passable English, the destination is crystal clear and the waiting time and the number of hours are clearly communicated with the driver.

-If there is one thing you can do before hopping into a private car or SUV, it’s engaging with your driver to set crystal clear expectations about how long you expect their services and the total cost.
+If there is one thing you can do before hopping into a private car or SUV, it’s engage with your driver to set crystal clear expectations about how long you expect their services and the total cost.

 However your driver may have somewhere to be later, so don’t count on unlimited time.
 Ask clearly what their expected number of hours are for the trip, and make a point to set a specific time you want to be back at your hotel or villa.

-9. Waiting time is built-in to the cost of a private driver.
+11. Waiting time is built-in to the cost of a private driver.

 If you want to be dropped off at a beach club or restaurant, don’t think that you can pay less because your driver is waiting for you.
-The time they spend waiting for you all part of the hire, and let’s be honest — a big attraction for hiring a driver is to get going when you want to get going.
+The time they spend waiting for you is all part of the hire, and let’s be honest — a big attraction for hiring a driver is to get going when you want to get going.

 They will wait for you while you are there — that’s not an issue — but the key is communication.
 That’s why WhatsApp is so important.
-Having a good time at the pool-bar?
+Having a good time at the pool bar?
 No sweat, just text your driver that you will be staying a bit longer.
 Enjoying your lunch and can’t be bothered hitting the next temple on the tour itinerary?
 Not a problem, just text your driver and let him know.

 The more he knows about what you are thinking about your day the better service you will receive.
 Did you decide not to tell your driver you wanted to miss the next stop on your pre-arranged itinerary?
 Maybe he’s already headed towards where he thought you wanted to go and turning around now takes another 30 minutes.
 Communication is the key.